AI Transport

 Not all connection failures come from timeouts.
 Two other patterns hit AI agent applications in production and require different handling.

 Corporate VPN and enterprise proxy traversal.
-Many enterprise networks do not forward the HTTP Upgrade header required to open a WebSocket connection, so the connection never opens (rather than dropping mid-session).
-The failure appears as a refused connection before any data flows, not a silent close after inactivity.
-A timeout produces an established connection that dies after a predictable interval; a proxy block fails at the WebSocket handshake stage, typically returning a non-101 HTTP response.
+Many enterprise networks do not forward the HTTP Upgrade header required to open a WebSocket connection, so the connection never opens rather than dropping mid-session.
+The failure appears at the WebSocket handshake stage - typically a non-101 HTTP response - rather than a silent close after inactivity.
 The fix is protocol fallback: when a proxy blocks the WebSocket upgrade, the transport degrades automatically to HTTP streaming or long-polling without per-deployment configuration.

 Mobile network handoffs.
-Switching from WiFi to cellular drops the underlying TCP connection immediately.
-The WebSocket closes with it, and the client’s onclose event does not fire: the OS terminates the connection without a clean close frame.
-On iOS, background TCP connections are suspended within seconds of an app moving to the background, again without notifying the client.
-The recovery pattern is the same as for any disconnect: reconnect and request messages from the last received serial.
-The key is not relying on onclose to trigger reconnection; use a combination of failed-send detection and an application-level heartbeat timeout to catch the cases where onclose was never fired.
+Switching from WiFi to cellular drops the underlying TCP connection immediately, and the client's onclose event does not fire - the OS terminates the connection without a clean close frame.
+On iOS, background TCP connections are suspended within seconds of an app moving to the background, again without notification.
+Don't rely on onclose to trigger reconnection; use failed-send detection and an application-level heartbeat timeout to catch silent closes.

 What transport reconnection recovers, and what it doesn’t